6 mistakes small business owners make when filing insurance claims

 Beyond the defense challenges, many policies prohibit you from assuming fault without the insurer’s consent.
 If you admit fault for an accident, you may breach your contract, which could result in the insurance company denying a claim or terminating your coverage.

 6. Failing to advocate for yourself

 Business insurance claims require cooperation.
 Arguing with your insurance company over a claim may feel like adding insult to injury.
 You want to be cooperative, but don’t simply accept anything your insurance company says.

 Be realistic about what your damaged property is actually worth.
 Some insurers may undervalue lost property at first, but if you have a clear, well-documented damage assessment, you should receive a suitable settlement.
 Damaged commercial property is generally valued according to its actual cash value or replacement value.

 Don’t be afraid to appeal an adjuster’s initial damage estimate by hiring your own adjuster for a second estimate.
 If the two adjusters make different estimates, a third-party mediator will usually make a final decision on the payment amount.

 Failing to cooperate with your insurer may give it grounds to deny coverage, but that doesn’t mean you can’t advocate for yourself.
 Most insurers attach written instructions to their policies that you must follow if an accident or loss occurs.
 Keep these instructions handy and follow them, but prepare to advocate for yourself if necessary.

 The bottom line

 When it comes to unexpected closures, time is money.
-According to the Federal Emergency Management Agency, 90% of small businesses fail within a year if they are unable to reopen their doors within five days of a disaster.
-Your insurance agency is there to help you recover after an unfortunate event, but it’s your responsibility to file claims correctly.
+The faster you reopen your doors, the better your chances for recovery following a disaster.
+Your insurance agency is there to help you get back on your feet after an unfortunate event, but it’s your responsibility to file claims correctly.